gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 The system is implemented on a custom 4-layer mixed-signal PCB (SIG / GND / PWR / SIG) optimized for high-current power handling, precision analog measurement and noise handling.
 GND and PWR plane are continuous and unbroken providing low-impedance return paths and a stable reference plane.
 Proper zoning (Analog/Digital/Power) based component placement for noise immunity and short traces.
 ### High-Current Routing
 - All >2 A paths use wide copper pours with stitching vias if possible to distribute the current
-- All high current paths are kept as away as possible from sensitive analog traces
+- All high current paths are kept as far away as possible from sensitive analog traces
 - Relay coil and Flyback traces are kept as short as possible and fanned out to prevent noise from adjacent traces

 ### Analog Integrity
 - All analog traces are on top layer with a GND plane below and no via jumping
 - Analog traces are kept as short as possible, achieved by proper Analog/Digital/Power zones of component placement
-- Important analog signals are buffered and have a decoulping capacitor close to it
+- Important analog signals are buffered and have a decoupling capacitor close to it
-- Kelvin sense is used for current and voltage measurement
+- Qausi-Kelvin sense (Seperate PWR and SIG traces but shared GND) is used for current and voltage measurement

 ### Noise and Protection
 - Relay drive and switching currents are physically separated from the analog front-end
 - External flyback diodes placed adjacent to each relay
 - Decoupling capacitors placed close to each IC supply pin
 - Reverse polarity protection for each channel using P-channel mosfets
-- V_Cell traces are connected straight to cell holder for kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
+- V_Cell traces are connected straight to cell holder for qausi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
 - NTC on Load Mosfet's heatsink for over temperature protection as redundancy
 - 30 ms Soft start for BUCK IC to prevent overshoot and inrush current